 If all of the stars align, and you have killer assets/content on your website that are linkable, then this is a match made in heaven.
 This is likely the case when you do see the floodgates open once the SEO works their magic.
 The site needs to be optimized to point people in the right direction.
 When this happens, it is a beautiful thing.

 If your story doesn't go like this, then there are many things that you should check.
 I'll start with the actual job of the SEO, and move on to the more subjective/ambiguous.

 The first thing that you should do is make sure that there are no "holes" within the website.
 I chunk all of this together under the technical SEO umbrella.
 These are all of the things that an SEO should be doing to put your company's best foot forward.
 These include, but are not limited too, meta titles & descriptions, 300, 400, 500 response codes, etc. They can be as simple as removing a broken link, to having to do full-blown forensic work to fix something that was implemented by the buck-and-under menu SEO.
 The thing here is to make sure that these ducks are mostly in order.
 Do this before throwing in the hat this early.

 A Leg to Stand On

 Now that you know that your website is being worked on, you can make suggestions if you think that something could be better.
 Those of us that work in this industry know the best practices, but at the end of the day, you folks are at the property/business.
 If you feel the metas should state something else, then you can voice your opinion.
-You think that another keyword would be better?
+Do you think that another keyword would be better?
 Let the SEO know.

 A change can be made, and we can test the old version versus the new, and see how they perform in a side by side test.
-If the new version performs better, I don’t know of any SEO that will be offended.
+If the latest version performs better, I don't know of any SEO that will be offended.
 Our goal is to get the best results, and if another idea is better, than it wins...plain and simple.
 If the old ad works better, than the business owner can learn something new.
-If you are adamant that this new version should do better, you’d have to start diving deeper.
+If you are adamant that this new version should do better, you'd have to start diving deeper.